-- Identification of technological challenges: In close collaboration with the Business Units and after an analysis of all the business and technology trends available on the market. - > Generation of ideas: To resolve challenges, we work on two levels, internal and external ideas:
+- Identification of technological challenges: In close collaboration with the Business Units and after an analysis of all the business and technology trends available on the market. - Generation of ideas: To resolve challenges, we work on two levels, internal and external ideas:

-Internal ic generatio channels n Description "Open Innovabilit Platform for launching innovation and sustainability challenges for employees and also open to the entire global innovation community outside the company.
+Internal idea generation channels Description "Open Innovability" Platform for launching innovation and sustainability challenges for employees and also open to the entire global innovation community outside the company.
 "Innovation Academy" Specific programme with the aim of training employees in methodologies and work skills, which enable them to support the innovation culture in their field.
-"Open Pov Space" Dpen Power Space created as a benchmark collaborative meeting point at the various Endesa workplaces.
-In this unique environment, the pace" processes that emerge from employees, partners and external collaborators are shared, disseminated and launched.
+"Open Power Space" Space created as a benchmark collaborative meeting point at the various Endesa workplaces.
+In this unique environment, the creative processes that emerge from employees, partners and external collaborators are shared, disseminated and launched.
 "Make it Happen" Global entrepreneurship programme that offers Endesa employees the possibility of becoming entrepreneurs within the Company.
 "Challenge Driven Sessions" Workshops on the application of innovative methodologies ("Creative Problem Solving", "Design Thinking", "Lean Startup") to find innovative solutions and approaches to the Company's challenges.
-"Innovation Ambassac Network Formed by volunteer employees, who, after receiving specific training, are dynamisers of innovation within their field.
-Participation the "Enel Innovation Communit n Each of the Communities is dedicated to a specific innovation theme: artificial intelligence, robotics, drones, blockchain, Circular Economy, etc. In total, there are sixteen Communities in which employees from the different Business Areas participate by sharing their projects, experiences and points of view.
+"Innovation Ambassadors" Network Formed by volunteer employees, who, after receiving specific training, are dynamisers of innovation within their field.
+Participation in the "Enel Innovation Communities" Each of the Communities is dedicated to a specific innovation theme: artificial intelligence, robotics, drones, blockchain, Circular Economy, etc. In total, there are sixteen Communities in which employees from the different Business Areas participate by sharing their projects, experiences and points of view.
 In addition, they regularly host open events to which experts are invited to present their initiatives and advances to the wider community.
-External idea generati on channel s towards Description Entrepre neurs it is res in Spai nnovation Hub Europe": With physical locations in Madrid and Barcelona, and in coordination with the global network of "Enel Innovation Hubs", sponsible for developing the relationship with the European entrepreneurship ecosystems relevant to the Enel Group, including the ecosystems in and Portugal.
-It also carries out the prospecting of European SMEs and startups that can contribute to the achievement of goals and the etion of innovation challenges identified by the Group's Business Lines and Group companies.
-"Enel Innovation Hub Europe" sites form part of

-External idea generati on channel s towards Description the network of ten "Innovation Hubs" deployed by the Enel Group at key enterprise centres and strategic markets for the Group around the world: Brazil, Chile, Spain (Madrid and Barcelona), Israel, Italy (Milan, Pisa and Catania) and the United States (Boston and Silicon Valley).
+External idea generation channels towards Description Entrepreneurs "Enel Innovation Hub Europe": With physical locations in Madrid and Barcelona, and in coordination with the global network of "Enel Innovation Hubs", it is responsible for developing the relationship with the European entrepreneurship ecosystems relevant to the Enel Group, including the ecosystems in Spain and Portugal.
+It also carries out the prospecting of European SMEs and startups that can contribute to the achievement of goals and the completion of innovation challenges identified by the Group's Business Lines and Group companies.
+"Enel Innovation Hub Europe" sites form part of the network of ten "Innovation Hubs" deployed by the Enel Group at key enterprise centres and strategic markets for the Group around the world: Brazil, Chile, Spain (Madrid and Barcelona), Israel, Italy (Milan, Pisa and Catania) and the United States (Boston and Silicon Valley).
 Sponsorship and promotion of key events that are emerging as meeting points among companies, entrepreneurs and investors.
 Endesa thus aims to strengthen, encourage and support the entrepreneurial ecosystem and promote innovation and the creation of real business opportunities.
-Associat ions and working groups Cooperation with various technology platforms and working groups promoted by various administrations to share experiences in different areas and technologies.
-Supplier s Endesa actively works with its suppliers with the aim of developing and incorporating new disruptive solutions emerging from the range of projects.
-The "Innovation by Vendors" programme is a highlight: specific challenges are set for suppliers in order to validate innovative solutions in a shared manner and through full mutual cooperation Commu nities of experts Through innovation challenges launched on the "Open Innovability" platform.
-Other industrie s Endesa participates in innovation forums with other industries.
+Associations and working groups Cooperation with various technology platforms and working groups promoted by various administrations to share experiences in different areas and technologies.
+Suppliers Endesa actively works with its suppliers with the aim of developing and incorporating new disruptive solutions emerging from the range of projects.
+The "Innovation by Vendors" programme is a highlight: specific challenges are set for suppliers in order to validate innovative solutions in a shared manner and through full mutual cooperation Communities of experts Through innovation challenges launched on the "Open Innovability" platform.
+Other industries Endesa participates in innovation forums with other industries.